 1 2 3 4 5 The principles and methods regarding course distribution have not been defined.
 Regarding course distribution, there are defined processes that include principles and methods related to the expertise areas of teaching staff, field/professional knowledge/general culture, the balance of compulsory-elective courses, opportunities to gain cultural depth, and exposure to different disciplines.
 Applications are in place across the unit in accordance with defined processes regarding course distribution balance.
 The balance of course distribution in programs is monitored and improved.
-There are integrated, systematic, sustainable, and exemplary practices. to course distrib Monitoring of C syllabi.)
-Decisions and A committee, boar Monitoring and and the improve Original Approa ourse Distribution Balance (pproval Documents (Officia Evidence showing the bala l documents related to proc ribution (Documents show we of original methods and unce of course distribution t cesses such as decisions of ing the monitoring of cours in the published course the education se distribution balance
+There are integrated, systematic, sustainable, and exemplary practices.

+- Course Distribution Principles and Evidence (Supporting documents for the established principles and methods related to course distribution. - Monitoring of Course Distribution Balance (Evidence showing the balance of course distribution in the published course